CMCuritiba/ansible-collection-iac/README.md

 Role Variables
 --------------

-Descrição das variáveis que devem ser passadas para esta role:
+Descrição das variáveis que devem ser passadas para esta role.

+Obrigatórias:
 - `cmc_server_hostname`: nome do servidor (sem o domínio).

+Opcionais:
+- `ntp_server1`: Primeiro servidor NTP
+- `ntp_server2`: Segundo servidor NTP
 <!-- A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
 Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well. -->

 Dependencies